franpossetto/RevitAPIExtension/README.md

 ## Visual Studio Revit API Extension
 This Extension provides Visual Studio Resources to help .NET Developers to Create different kind of Applications for Autodesk Revit.
+Tested on Visual Studio 2017 | Revit 2017, Revit 2018, Revit 2019 and Revit 2020

-### With Revit API Extension, you can:
+### With this extension, you can:
-* Create different kind of Plug-ins using Project Templates.
+* Create different kind of Revit Plug-ins using Project Templates.
 * Create Typical Files using Item Templates.
 * Write Code faster using Code Snippets.
-* Improve and became faster your Deploy Process.
+* Improve and become faster your Deploy Process.

 <br>

 ### Project Templates
 #### 1. Revit Command Add-in
 With this template you can create a Revit Push Button with a basic structure.

-        └── RevitPushButton
+        └── RevitAddin
                 ├── Properties
                 ├── Reference
                     ├── RevitAPI.dll